mroughan/aleph-zero-heroes/content/posts/post_julia2.md

 Julia has a package called, naturally enough `DataFrames`, and in conjunction with a few other bits and pieces (in particular the `CSV` package) it's very powerful.
 So here's a few steps to using it.
-BTW, I assume you guys can read the docs and install a package.
+BTW, I assume you lot can read the docs and install a package.
 Sound fair?

 Included below is a simple set of code I've been using to learn how to use Data Frames in